0xh4c/archcoder/README.md

 # Archcoder - Encoder/Decoder Extension

-**Archcoder** is a lightweight Chrome extension for quickly encoding and decoding text in various formats.
-Designed with a minimal and dark-themed interface, it’s ideal for developers, security professionals, and anyone working with encoded data.
+**Archcoder** is a lightweight, offline encoding and decoding utility with a modern dark UI.
+Designed for developers, cybersecurity professionals, and CTF players, it offers quick transformation of text across multiple formats in a clean and focused interface.

 ---